 - 1. Develop and use balance sheets and income statements to gauge the performance of an actual firm. - 2.
-Describe the laws of commercial transactions and processes used to legally conduct business in a dynamic global marketplace. - 3.
-Work proficiently with the QuickBooks small business accounting system. - 4.
+Work proficiently with the QuickBooks small business accounting system. - 3.
 Complete a corporate analysis of actual firms and present the comparative findings.